• Home

 • For the second dish, mix the 2 large eggs and the ½ cup of whole milk together well.

-• For the third dish, mix ½ cup of all purpose flour, cornmeal, garlic powder, onion powder, paprika, parsley, chili powder, 1 tsp salt and 1 tsp of black pepper.
+• For the third dish, mix ½ cup of all purpose flour, cornmeal, garlic powder, onion powder, paprika, parsley, chili powder, 1 teaspoon salt and 1 teaspoon of black pepper.

 • When the oil is hot and ready, give the meat a final pat with paper towels to remove the remaining water and then dip the first piece of meat in the the first breading - plain flour only - cover completely with a light coat of the flour.
 Immediately dip into the egg and milk mix.
 Then transfer to the seasoned flour mix - pat the flour onto the meat well.